 The VSA has been running since 1967 and is the bigger public club of all.
 The VSA is actually one of the largest caving clubs in Australia in terms of number of members.
-It is an active club and there are trips most weekends.
-The club meets on the first Wednesday of the month in the Melbourne CBD at 8pm, at St. Francis’ Church on Elizabeth Street.
+It is an active club and there are trips regularly.
+Normally the club meets on the first Wednesday of the month in the Melbourne CBD at 8pm, at St. Francis’ Church on Elizabeth Street, however as of October 2020 we are meeting virtually due to the corona virus.
 For more information on the VSA look at their website at http://www.caving.org.au.
 NOTE: Whilst the author is a VSA member, Under-Victoria is not officially affiliated with the VSA.

 Up until about 2004 there was a third group, the Caving Club of Victoria (CCV) which during the nineties was VERY active.
-However numbers dwindled post 2000 and it was formally dissolved at the ASF conference in 2009.
+However, numbers dwindled post 2000 and it was formally put into permanent hibernation at the ASF conference in 2009.

 It is also worth at this point mentioning Rimstone and Homeleigh Lodge.
 Rimstone is a co-operative formed in 1973 to purchase ‘Homeleigh’.
 Homeleigh is a hostel style accommodation in the township of Buchan.
-It is large and was actually the original Buchan Pub, many years ago.
+It is large, and was actually the original Buchan Pub, many years ago.
 It can accommodate 60 or 70 people at capacity, has a full kitchen, comfy dining and lounge areas, and a toilet block with great hot water (so good after caving!) and multiple showers.
 Go to www.rimstone.org.au for more information.
-RIMSTONE AND VSA ARE NOT LINKED!
-But naturally most of the Rimstone members are VSA members too.
+Rimstone and VSA aren’t technically linked, but naturally most of the Rimstone members are VSA members too.
 Homeleigh is the heart and soul of caving in Buchan, and I consider it my second home.
-Many individuals keep accessing Homeleigh LONG after they give up caving – especially given its proximity to Lakes Entrance and the Snowy River.
+Many individuals keep accessing Homeleigh long after they give up caving – especially given its proximity to Lakes Entrance and the Snowy River.

 Victorian Scout Caving Team